-We offer 47 majors and 32 minors in the arts and liberal arts and sciences to ignite your interests and passions.
-At the heart of academic life at Purchase is a strong liberal arts education that emphasizes inquiry, mastery of skills, and creativity to lay the groundwork for a personally and professionally fulfilling life, regardless of your major.
+Remember, at the heart of academic life at Purchase is a strong liberal arts education that emphasizes inquiry, mastery of skills, and creativity to lay the groundwork for a personally and professionally fulfilling life, regardless of your major.

 Things to Consider

 Finding the right major requires you to think critically about your interests and values.
 Actively pursue what intrigues you and engage with classmates, faculty, and staff who share your passion.
 Also, try new things—it’s what your college experience is all about.

 Once you choose a major, don’t feel like you’re stuck.
 While some are easier to change than others, no student should continue in a major that isn’t the right fit.

 Choosing a major does not mean you’re choosing a career you will have to stick with for the rest of your life.
 The liberal arts and sciences provide a foundation for thinking critically about the world around you and dealing with complexity, diversity, and change.
 Most people change jobs six to ten times during their careers, or change careers entirely.
 A liberal arts degree will prepare you to pursue jobs in many fields—even jobs that don’t yet exist.

 Talk to a professor.
 It may sound intimidating, but our faculty are passionate about what they teach and are always happy to speak to prospective majors about their programs.

 Visit the Career Development Center for information.
 Counselors can help you explore your interests.